mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 _It's never this late._

-The wind picked up and Ara was warming the land, but still the tree remained silent.
+The wind picked up and Ara had lifted from the horizon and begun warming the land.
+But still the tree remained silent.
 I took a deep breath and examined its bark and branches and leaves, but nothing looked different: it was still the same tree I remembered my mother taking me to.

 _It must be the wind.
 It's too dry right now._

 Patiently, I waited for an answer that would settle my mind, some glimpse of a sound I hadn't been listening to close enough.
 For I moment I thought I could hear my mother's words echoing through through the branches.

-"The wind speaks," my thi would say, "And the ziyu tells us all its secrets."
+"The wind speaks," thi would say, "And the ziyu tells us all its secrets."

 "What is it saying?"
 I must have asked hae a hundred times.
 My mother would tell me to listen a little closer, that the answer was not something I could hear.
 I knew that even the silence was a sort of answer, but the trouble was in the question.